-The appeal will be handled by the Department or Local Acquiring Agency in accordance with Federal law.
+The appeal will be handled by the Department or Local Acquiring Agency in accordance with Federal law (42 USC 4601 et seq.) and the Georgia Administrative Procedures Act (Georgia Code Chapter 50-13) in the following manner:

 - Upon receipt of the appeal, the Department will administratively review all determinations of benefits.
 Prompt notification of the results of the Department review will be provided. - 2.
-If, after the Department review, a further review is desired, a request in writing must be made to the State Right of Way Administrator.
+If, after the Departmental review, a further review is desired, a request in writing must be made to the Office of State Administrative Hearings. - If the decision of the Office of State Administrative Hearings is unsatisfactory to the appellant or the Department, either party may submit a request to the Department of Transportation for an agency review.